 - a.
 Loop Resistance Tests: Measure and record the resistance of each circuit with each pair of conductors in the circuit short-circuited at the farthest point from the circuit origin.
 The tests must be witnessed by the Contracting Officer and test results recorded for use at the final Government test. - b.
 Verify the absence of unwanted voltages between circuit conductors and ground.
 The tests must be accomplished at the pre-Government test with results available at the final system test. - c.
 Verify that the control unit is in the normal condition as detailed in the manufacturer's O&M manual. - d.
 Test each initiating device and notification appliance and circuit for proper operation and response at the control unit.
 Smoke detectors must be tested in accordance with manufacturer's recommended calibrated test method.
 Use of magnets is prohibited.
 Testing of duct smoke detectors must comply with the requirements of NFPA 72 except disconnect at least 20 percent of devices.
-If there is a failure at these devices, then supervision must be tested at each device. - e.
+If there is a failure at these devices, then supervision must be tested at each device.

+- e.
 Carbon Monoxide Detector Tests: Carbon monoxide detectors must be tested in accordance with NFPA 72 and the manufacturer's recommended calibrated test method. - f.
-Test the system for specified functions in accordance with the contract drawings and specifications and the manufacturer's O&M manual.
+Test the system for specified functions in accordance with the contract drawings and specifications and the manufacturer's O&M manual. - g.

-- g.
 Test both primary power and secondary power.
 Verify, by test, the secondary power system is capable of operating the system for the time period and in the manner specified. - h.
 Determine that the system is operable under trouble conditions as specified. - i.
 Visually inspect wiring. - j.
 Test the battery charger and batteries. - k.
-Verify that red-line drawings are accurate. - 1.
-Measure the current in circuits to ensure there is the calculated spare capacity for the circuits. - m.
-Measure voltage readings for circuits to ensure that voltage drop is not excessive. - n.
-Measure the voltage drop at the most remote appliance (based on wire length) on each notification appliance circuit. - o.
+Verify that software control and data files have been entered or programmed into the FMCU.
+Hard copy records of the software must be provided to the Contracting Officer. - 1.
+Verify that red-line drawings are accurate. - m.
+Measure the current in circuits to ensure there is the calculated spare capacity for the circuits. - n.
+Measure voltage readings for circuits to ensure that voltage drop is not excessive. - o.
+Disconnect the verification feature for smoke detectors during tests to minimize the amount of smoke needed to activate the sensor.
+Testing of smoke detectors must be conducted using real smoke or the use of canned smoke which is permitted. - p.
+Measure the voltage drop at the most remote appliance (based on wire length) on each notification appliance circuit. - q.
 Verify the documentation cabinet is installed and contains all as-built shop drawings, product data sheets, design calculations, site-specific software data package, and all documentation required by paragraph titled "Test Reports".